the 'space' team

 We're proud to bring a variety of teaching styles and yoga philosophies together at Kanuka Yoga!

-Raquel has been practicing yoga and for nearly a decade.
-Her movement training also includes a background in figure skating, gymnastics, and co-ed cheerleading - she loves flying and finds yoga a more gentle way to feel this free flow.
+Raquel has been practicing yoga for a decade.
+Her original movement training included figure skating, gymnastics, and co-ed cheerleading - she loves flying and finds yoga a more gentle way to find flow state.
+You can find her sharing acro workshops at NZ-based festivals.

-She recognises her consistent yoga practice as a tool to stay centered and balanced with herself and relationships in work and in personal life.
+She recognises her consistent yoga practice as a tool to stay balanced internally and within relationships in work and in her personal life.

 Stu was introduced to yoga as a teenager, and has maintained a regular practice since 2014.
-His 200HR training was done at Raw Yoga and he couldn't recommend John & Nicole more highly as instructors.
+He completed his 200HR RYT in 2019 at RAW Yoga on the North Shore.

-You'll also find him playing acoustic guitar on the occasional Sunday Restore classes as he plans to bring more music and creativity to the space.
+You'll also find him playing acoustic guitar and sharing sound bath journeys at workshops.
+He plans to bring more music and creativity to the space so keep a look out for upcoming events.

 Megan received her training and health/wellness education at Wellpark College.
 Her outdoorsy/adventurous vibe is a great fit for Kanuka.